-NOTE: For the purpose of enforcing the DHCPv6-Shield filtering policy, an ESP header [RFC4303] should be considered to be an "upper-layer protocol" (that is, it should be considered the last header in the IPv6 header chain).
+NOTE: For the purpose of enforcing the DHCPv6-Shield filtering policy, an ESP header [RFC4303] should be considered to be an

+"upper-layer protocol" (that is, it should be considered the last header in the IPv6 header chain).
 This means that packets employing ESP would be passed by the DHCPv6-Shield device to the intended destination.
 If the destination host does not have a security association with the sender of the aforementioned IPv6 packet, the packet would be dropped.
 Otherwise, if the packet is considered valid by the IPsec implementation at the receiving host and encapsulates a DHCPv6 message, it is up to the receiving host what to do with such packet.

-If a packet is dropped due to this filtering policy, then the packet drop event SHOULD be logged in an implementation-specific manner as a security fault.
-The logging mechanism SHOULD include a drop counter dedicated to DHCPv6-Shield packet drops.
+The above indicates that if a packet is dropped due to this filtering policy, the packet drop event be logged in an implementation-specific manner as a security fault.
+It is useful for the logging mechanism to include a per-port drop counter dedicated to DHCPv6-Shield packet drops.